GodswillOnuoha/urparts_data_api/README.md

 # URPARTS Scraper

-Urparts web scraper is a simple FastAPI, SQLModel, Python application that scraps machine parts data from https://www.urparts.com/index.cfm/page/catalogue/, saves the data to a database and exposes an endpoint `http://127.0.0.1:8000/api/parts?limit=5` see swagger docs on `http://127.0.0.1:8000/docs` when the app is running.
+Urparts web scraper is a simple FastAPI, SQLModel, Python application that scrapes machine parts data from https://www.urparts.com/index.cfm/page/catalogue/, saves the data to a database and exposes an endpoint `http://127.0.0.1:8000/api/parts?limit=5` see swagger docs on `http://127.0.0.1:8000/docs` when the app is running.

 - A user can query for parts using parameters; see swagger docs
+- I have intentionally left out most of the tests to save time, as no one will be building on this project after now.
+I can write the tests if required.

 #### Technologies